beckym223/manual_work/E6_long_edited.md

 IV.
 Final Reflections
 The large costs which accompany disinfla- tion arise from the fact that society has to
-0l1n his 1977 article, Robert Barro decouples the nominal wage and employment responses to perceived nominal shocks.
-He argues that even if nominal wages are sticky, optimal contracts would call for the mainte- nance of employment.
-Firms would vary prices to achieve this result despite the stickiness of nominal wages.
-Otherwise, says Barro, the parties would be ignoring the unexploited gains from trade, an irrational act.
-This paper is not principally concerned with price behavior.
-But it is clear that the same externality argument, set forth above with respect to wages, holds for prices.
-Without auction markets or some surrogate for the Walrasian auctioneer, the external nature of the gains from price changes would tend to negate the force of the Barro argument.
-1 Since the macroeconomic effects of their own wage and price decisions do not enter into economic agents' objective functions, the Akerlof-Yellen conclusions about the small size of losses from "near-rational" behavior would apply to the nonauction markets I am here describing.

 ### ---Economics-1985-0-15.txt---